 Why was the charity started?

-The charity was started to help the Osiligi Maasai Warriors’ community in Southern Kenya.
-Most of the Charities activities are in the 100 square miles around the Warriors’ community, but some, such as the pump repair project are across Kenya.
+The charity was originally started to help the Osiligi Maasai Warriors’ community in Southern Kenya but our projects are now across the whole of Kenya.
 The Warriors tour the UK yearly performing their songs, tribal ceremonies and educating people about their community.

 Projects for 2021